Secret Window: Plot

-Mort retrieves the package containing the magazine from the post office but finds that it has already been opened with the pages containing his story ripped out.
-At Mort's cabin, Mort sees Shooter's hat and puts it on and begins speaking to himself, trying to make sense of the events.
-Frustrated and in denial, Mort throws an object at the wall and is surprised to see a growing crack fracture the cabin in half.
-Looking in the mirror, he's startled to see the back of his head reflected instead.
-Mort realizes that Shooter is a figment of his imagination, a character brought to life through Mort's undetected dissociative identity disorder, unwittingly created to cope and carry out malevolent tasks that Mort cannot do - like killing Chico, Greenleaf and Karsch, as well as burning down their home.
-That persona now takes full control of Mort.
+Mort retrieves the package containing the magazine from the post office but finds that it has already been opened; the pages containing his story have been cut out.
+After a series of startling events, Mort realizes that Shooter is a figment of his imagination, unwittingly created to cope with his anger and carry out malevolent tasks that Mort cannot do – like killing Chico, Greenleaf, and Karsch, as well as burning down Amy's home.

-Amy arrives at the cabin, finding it ransacked and sees the word "SHOOTER" carved repeatedly on the walls and furniture.
-Mort appears, speaking and acting as Shooter, wearing his hat.
+Amy and Ted arrive at the cabin, finding it ransacked, and she sees the word "SHOOTER" carved repeatedly on the walls and furniture.
+Mort appears, having been taken over by the "Shooter" persona.
 Amy realizes the name "Shooter" represents Mort's desire to "SHOOT HER".
-He chases Amy and stabs her in the ankle.
-Ted, looking for Amy, arrives and is ambushed by Mort, who smashes his face with a shovel.
-Amy watches helplessly as Mort bludgeons Ted with the shovel, while reciting the ending of "Sowing Season".
-He then murders Amy offscreen.
+Mort stabs Amy in the leg.
+Ted arrives and is killed by Mort while Amy watches helplessly.
+Mort approaches her while reciting the ending of "Sowing Season".

-Months later, Mort has recovered from his writer's block and his passion for life returns.
-He is feared and shunned in town because of the rumors about the missing people associated with him.
-Sheriff Newsome arrives and tells Mort that he is the prime suspect in the supposed murders.
-He warns him that the bodies will eventually be found and he will be caught, then says he is no longer welcome in town.
+Months later, Mort has recovered from his writer's block, and his passion for life has returned.
+He is feared and shunned in town because of the rumors about the murders.
+Sheriff Newsome arrives and tells Mort that he is the prime suspect and that the bodies will eventually be found.
 Mort passively dismisses the threat and tells Newsome that the ending to his new story is "perfect".
-It is implied that Amy and Ted's bodies are buried under the corn growing in Mort's garden, allowing Mort to slowly destroy any evidence of their murders.
-(In an alternative ending cut for home media their bodies are shown under the earth.)
+It is implied that Amy and Ted's bodies are buried under the corn growing in Mort's garden.

+Alternative ending

+An alternate ending was included on the home media release, explicitly showing both Ted's and Amy's dead bodies underneath the corn patch in Mort's garden.